Hooba97/Ai-Arcade-Game/README.md

 # Ai-Arcade Game
-A 2D Pc game created using AI
+A 2D PC game created using AI

 Welcome to the 2D Arcade Game!
-This is a classic arcade-style game featuring a player who must collect coins to level up, avoid walls, and manage a timer.
+This classic arcade-style game features a player who must collect coins to level up, avoid walls, and manage a timer.
 The game increases in difficulty as you progress through levels, adding more obstacles.
 It also includes sound effects when coins are collected.

 ## Table of Contents
 - [Features](#features)